Argentina vs. France: How to watch and stream what could be an epic World Cup final

 The late studio show is on FS1 at 8:30 p.m. and Fox at midnight.

-In Spanish: Telemundo 62, TelemundoDeportes.com and Peacock (Andrés Cantor on play-by-play with analyst Manuel Sol).
+In Spanish: Telemundo, TelemundoDeportes.com and Peacock (Andrés Cantor on play-by-play with analyst Manuel Sol).

 Pregame coverage starts at 7 a.m., and postgame coverage ends at 2 p.m.
 After that, the network will air a replay of the game.
 There's a late show looking back at the tournament as a whole at 11:30 p.m.
 FoxSports.com and TelemundoDeportes.com require authentication through participating pay-TV providers.
 Peacock is NBC and Telemundo's subscription streaming service.